(Lee Bailey, Fresh Water Fishing Hall of Famer, is also one of the nation’s most recognized pro bass fishermen)

 Learn which lures that were proven to catch bass

-This brings me to my most recent book titled Strategies For Bass, a 228 page bound paperback.
-Strategies For Bass is the most comprehensive compilation of fishing techniques I have ever put together.
-The rapid rate at which the thirst for knowledge about bass behavior, techniques, tips and tricks from the pros has made compiling a comprehensive teaching and learning book on bass fishing a formidable challenge.
+This brings me to my most recent book, titled Strategies for Bass, a 228-page bound paperback.
+Strategies for Bass is the most comprehensive compilation of fishing techniques I have ever put together.
+The rapid rate at which the thirst for knowledge about bass behavior, techniques, tips, and tricks from the pros has made compiling a comprehensive teaching and learning book on bass fishing a formidable challenge.
 I have accomplished this in “Strategies For Bass”.

 It wasn’t until my early twenties that I joined my first bass club.
-Proving my commitment to becoming a touring pro I bought my first bass boat.
-Getting a 15 year mortgage bought me a brand new shiny 1985 Ranger Bass boat just like the ones the pros on Bassmaster were using.
-Not to say the least it brought me a lot of attention.
+Proving my commitment to becoming a touring pro, I bought my first bass boat.
+Getting a 15-year mortgage bought me a brand new shiny 1985 Ranger Bass boat, just like the ones the pros on Bassmaster were using.
+Not to say the least, it brought me a lot of attention.
 I had to prove myself as a competitor to gain everyone’s respect.
-Well not to brag in my first year ever competing in club tournaments I won the angler of the year title.
+Well, not to brag, in my first year ever competing in club tournaments, I won the angler of the year title.

 All my early on sponsors were products only